akostothz/akostothz/README.md

 #### Part-time student, full-time developer and UI/UX designer.
 Computer Science graduate.

 ## 💫 About Me:
-- 🔭 I’m currently working on Polytextor — an AI based documenting tool.
+- 🔭 I’m currently working on Donezo — an Agile TO-DO application.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning AWS and TypeScript.
 - ⚡ Let's collaborate!

 This many people were interested in my work here: